JLall207/JLall207/README.md

 - 👋 Hi, I’m @JLall207
-- 🌱 I’m currently studing programming and working as a NOC Engineer
+- 🌱 I’m currently studing programming and working as an engineer
 - 💞️ I’m looking to collaborate on game development, learning opportunities, and more
 - 📫 How to reach me Julian.Lall@outlook.com